How to speed up a divorce9 Nov 2021 | Lisa Pepper

 6 steps to speed up the divorce process

 For many people, once they have made the decision that their marriage is over, they want to have the legalities of the divorce finalised sooner rather than later.
 You can feel in limbo, knowing your marriage is at an end, but legally still having a spouse.
-We are aware of what a burden this can seem, and here at Osbornes Law our divorce lawyers will make sure your divorce is dealt with as swiftly as possible.
+We are aware of what a burden this can seem, and here at Osbornes Law, our divorce solicitors will make sure your divorce is dealt with as swiftly as possible.

 In this article, we take a look at how long your divorce is likely to take, and the factors that can impact this.